hmcts/sendgrid/README.md

 ### Setup in SendGrid portal

 1. Log in at https://app.sendgrid.com.
 Username is "hmcts-\<name-specified-in-configuration\>".
 Retrieve password from vault.
-2. Browse to Settings --> Sender Authentication on the left side of the menu
-3. Click on the domain in question

 You will now be on page that gives you DNS records that need to be added to the public DNS zone.